DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 ## Backend
-The Backend directory contains the [Entry class](../OH-Archive/backend/entry.js) and the generate-md-files module. generate-md-files module access OMEKA API and produces the markdown posts from the metadata.
-These Markdown files are needed to build build the post pages (due to Jekyll being a static Site-Generator).
+The Backend directory contains the [Entry class](../OH-Archive/backend/entry.js) and the generate-md-files module. generate-md-files module accesses OMEKA API and produces the markdown posts from the metadata.
+These Markdown files are needed to build the post pages (due to Jekyll being a static Site-Generator).
 ### Data access
 The recordings and the Metadata for "Oral History Archiv" are located on OMEKA.